Originally Published 10/29/16

 In an effort to create the incredibly beautiful grounds you see pictured below, they planted more than 10,000 trees to give shade in a time when air conditioning was unheard of.

 The house is home to many Caldwell chandeliers, and the grounds house several fountains, a reflecting pool, a turtle fountain, an herb garden and various garden beds.
+Explore the gardens with me through my photos, and enjoy the beauty that Cranbrook has to offer.

 This statue of Zeus was set up to spontaneously “cry” water, which left the red-orange streaks visible here!